ashokkumarjuly/node-geo-location-api/README.md

 -   TypeScript : Typescript support and compilation is enabled
 -   Code Linting: Uses the airbnb-base, prettier style guide with ESLint parsing modern ES8+ syntax and husky added with lint-staged.
--   Debugging: To enable debugging sequelize query logs & nodemailer emails by setting DEBUG env variable.
+-   Debugging: To enable debugging db ORM query logs & nodemailer emails by setting DEBUG env variable true.
 If DEBUG env variable is not set, nothing is displayed to the console.
 -   API parameter validation via JOI: Validate body, params, query of a request (via middleware) and return a response with errors; if any of the configured validation rules fail.
 You won't anymore need to make your route handler dirty with such validations.
 -   Secure app via helmet: Helmet helps secure Express apps by setting various HTTP headers.
--   winston: To capture logs in a file and used with automated rotation of Express/Connect logs or anything else that writes to a file on a regular basis that needs to be rotated based on date, a size limit or combination and remove old log files based on count or elapsed days.
+-   Winston: To capture logs in a file and used with automated rotation of Express/Connect logs or anything else that writes to a file on a regular basis that needs to be rotated based on date, a size limit or combination and remove old log files based on count or elapsed days.
--   passport with JWT support | Authentication middleware for Nodejs
+-   PassportJs with JWT support | Authentication middleware for Nodejs
 -   rate-limiter-flexible: To limit number of actions by key and protects from DDoS and brute force attacks at any scale.
--   sequelizejs / Mongoose: ORM for Node application and supports dialects MySQL / MongoDb
+-   sequelizejs / Mongoose: ORM for Node application and supports dialects MongoDb
 -   The interaction between API layer, Service layer and database layer will be done via DI, and the code structure follows the principle of 3s layer architecture.
 -   Translation support added for the api response messages.